As we have seen, pairs provide a primitive “glue” that we can use to

 generate the pair .
 In terms of sequence operations, we map along

-.
+the sequence (enumerate-interval 1 n).
 For each in this sequence,

 gives us a sequence of pairs for each .
 Combining all the sequences for

-all the (by accumulating with append
+all the (by accumulating with append) produces the required

 sequence of pairs:85

-The combination of mapping and accumulating with append
+The combination of mapping and accumulating with append is so common in

 this sort of program that we will isolate it as a separate procedure:

-Finally, generate the sequence of results by mapping over the filtered pairs using the following procedure, which constructs a triple consisting of the two elements of the pair along with their sum:
+Finally, generate the sequence of results by mapping over the filtered pairs

 Combining all these steps yields the complete procedure: